crimsonmagick/llm-approximation/README.md

-Test Runner for Measuring the Performance of Large Language Models using CUDA.
+Evaluation and Test Harness for LLM Approximations.